fraenkel-lab/OmicsIntegrator/README.md

-                        connect the dummy node to. "terminals"= connect to all terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the connect the dummy node to. "terminals"= connect to all terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the interactome.
+                        connect the dummy node to. "terminals"= connect to all terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the interactome.
 If you wish you supply your own list of proteins, dummyMode could also be the path to a text file containing a list of proteins (one per line).